jakerella/jquery-mockjax/README.md

 formats.
 Two things to note: depending upon how you mock out `JSON` and `JSONP` you may need to include [json2.js](https://raw.github.com/douglascrockford/JSON-js/master/json2.js) for the `JSON.stringify()` method (older browsers only, typically).
-Additionally if you mock XML inline, you’ll need to include the [`xmlDOM`](http://github.com/appendto/jquery-xmldom) plugin that transforms a string of XML into a DOM object.
+Additionally if you mock XML inline, you'll need to include the [`xmlDOM`](http://github.com/appendto/jquery-xmldom) plugin that transforms a string of XML into a DOM object.
 However, if you use the proxy approach outlined below then there should be no need to include either the JSON or XMLDOM plugins in any case.